iCliniq Logo

 Hello doctor,

-I have PCOS, and my periods have been very irregular for the past few months.
-I had heavy periods in November, then scanty bleeding in December and January.
+I have PCOS/PMOS, and my periods have been very irregular for the past few months.
+I had heavy periods in, then scanty bleeding.
 I had very light brownish bleeding that lasted up to 15 days.
-According to my app, I have been tracking my period and am supposed to get it on the 6th of march.
+According to my app, I have been tracking my period and am supposed to get it.
 I have also put on a lot of weight in the past month because of work, so I think that might be a factor.
 Right now, I am experiencing jelly-like cloudy discharge and slight cramps here and there.
-How can I regularize my periods?
-Please help.
+How can I regularise my periods?

 Hello,